inariksit/cclaw-zettelkasten/technology_stack.md

 ### DMN

-DMN uses FEEL as an expression language, along with <decision_table>s, and it seems to use POJO as a data structure, which is nice if you are coding in Java.
+<dmn> uses FEEL as an expression language, along with <decision_table>s, and it seems to use POJO as a data structure, which is nice if you are coding in Java.
 It has search, but no explanation capabilities.

 ## What Would Make L4 Awesome